ShadowTheAge/yafc/README.md

 ## Getting Started

 YAFC is a desktop app.
-Windows build is the most tested, but OSX and Linux are there too.
+The Windows build is the most tested, but OSX and Linux are supported too.
 See [Linux and OSX installation instructions](/Docs/LinuxOsxInstall.md).

 1. Navigate to the [Releases](https://github.com/have-fun-was-taken/yafc-ce/releases),
 2. Download the zip file for your given OS,